-Top Tours & Activities in Funchal
+Top attractions in Funchal

 Historically an important port city in Portugal, Funchal is one of the largest cities in the country.
 Visitors will delight in the fact that Christopher Columbus himself, was one of the early settlers in Funchal.
 Take a tip from the explorers of years past, and discover Funchal today!